 Boost Motivation And Inspiration – Reading some inspiring and motivational books can contribute to the betterment of our mental and emotional growth and development.
 It provides us an endless amount of different perspectives that we can apply in life.
 It allows us to have an initial stepping stone to have the best ideas for success.
 Though we might struggle in finding answers to our problems, reading gives us an edge to understand the things we need to do.
 It offers us stories that inspire us to work hard and give our best.

-In our generation where learning is technologically advanced, you might wonder, “what is the point of reading?”
-There are video tutorials that can guide you on doing stuff, there are short clips that can narrate a whole story, and there’s even a whole series of music videos that teaches kids’ ABCs.
+According to a mental wellness counseling professional, learning is technologically advanced in our generation and you might wonder, “what is the point of reading?”
+There are video tutorials that can guide you on how reading relates to mental wellness counseling stuff.
+There are short clips that can narrate a whole process.
+In some cases, there’s even a whole series of music videos that teaches kids’ ABCs.
 Learning is just at the tip of our hands, so again, why would anyone spend time reading a book?

 In today’s fast-paced world, reading is considered a lame habit as most of us perceived it to be a boring, unentertaining, and time-consuming activity.
 Perhaps that perception is rooted in our growing dependence on social media.
 Sadly, it seems like technology made it impossible for books to recover from whatever damage that innovation has brought.
 But of course, it would be unfair to blame it all on the digital world as some other people intend to use the internet for educational purposes.
 It still offers many reading materials in the form of an e-book which provides the same concept as reading a book.